kiffie/pic32-rs/README.md

 [cargo-binutils](https://github.com/rust-embedded/cargo-binutils) includes
 `cargo-objcopy` that can be used to generate Intel HEX files.
-When other tools are used to generate HEX files or if your Flash memory programmer can deal with ELF files then cargo-binutils is not needed.
+When other tools are used to generate HEX files (see below) or if your Flash memory programmer can deal with ELF files then cargo-binutils is not needed.

 This code can be compiled with the nightly toolchain using cargo.